akaraspt/tl_paper/README.md

 * [tutorial_tensordb_atari_pong_trainer.py](https://github.com/akaraspt/tl_paper/blob/master/tutorial_tensordb_atari_pong_trainer.py) is the GPU trainer.
 * Run the experiment
   * To have a quick test, you can run multiple data generators and one trainer in a standalone machine.
-  * For distributed mode.
-    * Install MongoDB in one machine, setup environment in all other machines.
-    * One machine run one trainer with GPU, all other machines run data generator.
+  * For distributed mode, one machine run one trainer with GPU, all other machines run data generator.

 ## Hyper-parameter selection and cross-validation
 * Hi Akara, if this part is in another repo, please link it